 Coyotes

-Located in most parks across the USA, including Grand Canyon, coyotes are the opportunistic tricksters of the wild.
+Located in most parks across the USA, including the Grand Canyon, coyotes are the opportunistic tricksters of the wild.
 They move with the stealth of a ninja and the audacity of a teenager with a fake ID.

 These canine con artists can threaten smaller pets or children if approached too closely, so keeping a watchful eye is crucial.
 And while they might look like oversized mutts, mistaking them for friendly pets could lead to an unfortunate adventure.